 The truth is that many people do not realize the real-life effects of using polyester fabrics, especially when it comes to bedding.
-The short answer is that there are a number of harmful products embedded into the polyester with some potentially bad effects.
+The short answer is that several harmful products are embedded into polyester with some potentially bad effects.

-Perfluorochemicals (PFCs) are also used in synthetic textiles like polyesters.
-Sometimes, Teflon is also used as an additive to add durability and stain-resistance to the fabric and to make it more wrinkle-free.
+Perfluorochemicals (PFCs) are also used in synthetic textiles, like polyester sheets.
+Sometimes, Teflon is also used as an additive to add durability and stain resistance to the fabric and to make it more wrinkle-free.

-Science has found PFCs to have extremely dangerous consequences over prolonged periods of time.
-It can accumulate in the blood, become potentially cancerous, and pose a number of health risks like kidney or liver damage as well as reproductive issues.
+PFCs can have dangerous consequences over prolonged periods of time.
+They can accumulate in the blood, become potentially cancerous, and pose several health risks like kidney or liver damage and reproductive issues.

-Polyester fabric is a man-made fabric which is made using polyester fibers and is one of the world's most popular textiles.
+Polyester fabric is a man-made fabric that is made using polyester fibers and is one of the world’s most popular textiles.
 These fibers are usually derived from petroleum.

 Among synthetic materials, polyester is one of the most widely used ones.
 In fact, polyester is actually a type of man-made plastic.
 It is used widely, as its production is cheap and it is not derived from natural sources.